ldgkrey/qcenabler/readme.md

 ## Usage
 - To open or close the console you press F11.<br />
-- The console is ready to open after the main menu is loaded.<br />
+- The console is ready to use after the main menu is loaded.<br />
 - While ingame you might need to unlock the mouse.
 Opening the crafting or inventory menu should suffice.<br />

 Currently the command scanning functionalty is disabled.
 The way QC is scanning for the Commands in the loaded Assemblies throws Exceptions because of something with Mscorlib.